-Caesarean sections must therefore only be performed when they are absolutely necessary and there is a medical reason behind the decision to carry out the procedure.
-This means that pregnant women cannot demand that they have a caesarean section unless there is a medical reason behind the procedure.
+A caesarean section is a surgical operation.
+Compared with a normal birth, caesarean sections are associated with a greater risk of complications for both the mother and the child.
+A caesarean section must therefore only be performed when it is absolutely necessary and there is a medical reason behind the decision to carry out the procedure.
+This means that you cannot demand to have a caesarean section unless there is a medical reason behind the procedure.
+Medical reasons also include mental disorders.

 Planned caesarean section